Futures of Thornton, Kane among key questions for Sharks

 The inevitable Tavares talk

 Now, just about any NHL team with a shot at John Tavares should pursue him.
-It’s point we might as well copy-and-paste at this point.
+It’s a stance that we might as well copy-and-paste at this point.
 Still, the Sharks hold some key advantages over other pursuers, and they’ve earned specific mentions as an interested party.

 Heck, the connection’s been made for more than a year.